Dear Pastor and Church,

 Why put your church into jeopardy?
 Let us establish for you and receive your 501(c)(3) recognition from the IRS.

-for the prosperity of the church!
+This is crucial for the prosperity of the church!

 In determining whether an admittedly religious organization is also a church, the IRS does not accept any and every assertion that such an organization is a church.
 Because beliefs and practices vary so widely, there is no single definition of the word “Church” for tax purposes.
 The IRS considers the facts and circumstances of each organization applying for church status.